Lemons, Lavender, & Laundry

 And, heaven forbid, do not throw out those toilet paper rolls…

-I think it’s fair to say that most of us like an organized space; am I right?
+I think it’s fair to say that most of us like an organized space.
 I’m not saying we all have organized spaces, but we sure do like them a lot.
 One of the hindrances to organizing is cost.
 Sure, we all want a pantry filled with beautiful glass jars showing off our brown rice and oats, but seriously, who has $5,000 to spend on glass jars.
 Not this girl.

-Some of you may follow along with my $100 Room Challenges, in which case you may have seen how I used cardboard boxes, wrapped in wood paper, to hold pantry items…
+Some of you may follow along with our $100 Room Challenges, in which case you may have seen how we used cardboard boxes, wrapped in wood paper, to hold pantry items…

 … or perhaps you saw this lint box made from a cereal box…

-There are so many items we might consider tossing in the trash/recycle that can be used to get organized, so I asked some of my blogging friends for ideas on how they’ve organized their homes with items that most likely would have ended up in the trash.
+There are so many items we toss in the trash/recycle bin that can be used as cheap storage solutions.
+I asked some of my blogging friends for ideas on how they organize their homes with items that typically end up in the trash.

 Cereal Box Drawer Dividers via i Heart Organizing

-Twine and Fabric Wrapped Kleenex Storage Boxes via Sustain My Craft Habit
+Twine and Fabric Wrapped Tissue Boxes via Sustain My Craft Habit

-Wrapped Boxes for Clothing Storage via The Boondocks Blog
+Wrapped Boxes for Cheap Clothes Storage via The Boondocks Blog

-So, you just finished off all the nacho cheese dip and you’re about to throw out the jar… don’t.
+You just finished off the nacho cheese dip and you’re about to throw out the jar… don’t.
 You can absolutely upcycle it with a little paper or twine.
 Check out these ideas!

-Glass Jar Trinket Storage via Little House of Four
+Cheap Office Storage Using Glass Jars via Little House of Four

 Fridge Command Center with Spice Containers via The Paper Mama